bharatkambariya/what-is-open-source/README.md

 1. Resources are crowdsourced via the web and social media.
 2. The source code is available for anyone to view, modify, and improve.
 3. A programmer can open the compiled binary software for source code.
-4. The sofware is available at many online and in-store sources.
+4. The software is available at many online and in-store sources.

 **Answer:** 2.
 Source code is available for anyone to view, modify and improve